Language selection

 How much income do I need to sponsor my parents and grandparents?

-You, the sponsor (and your co-signer, if you have one) must prove you have enough income to support all the people you’ll be financially responsible for once you become a sponsor.
-This includes yourself.
+You, the sponsor (and your co-signer, if you have one), must have enough money to support all the people you’ll be financially responsible for once you become a sponsor, including yourself.
+We call this your “family size.”

-If you’re invited to apply, you have to provide proof that you meet the income requirements for each of the 3 tax years before the date you apply.
+To show that you have enough money, you’ll have to prove that you meet the income requirements for each of the 3 tax years before the date you apply.

 We can’t assess whether you meet the income requirements until you apply (if you’re invited).